 Prosper Healthcare Lending

 Prosper offers financing to help cover medical expenses.
-To be eligible for a medical loan, you must have a healthcare provider that is enrolled with Prosper and offers financing options.
+To be eligible for a medical loan, you must have a healthcare provider that offers financing options and is enrolled with Prosper.
 If your provider doesn’t, contact Prosper to find an eligible medical practice in your area.

 Prosper offers two programs for different financing needs and creditworthiness:

 |Loan amount||$2,000 to $35,000||$20,000 to $100,000|